jamespfennell/transiter/tests/endtoend/README.md

 - `SOURCE_SERVER_HOST_WITHIN_TRANSITER=SOURCE_SERVER_HOST`

-### Manual

-Run Transiter using `go run . server`.

-Run the source server using `go run tests/endtoend/sourceserver/sourceserver.go`.

-Run the tests using `pytest path/to/test.py`.
+So by default everything works without customization, but all of the ports/addresses
+    can be customized if you need.

-### Full Docker compose
+### Manual with Docker compose

-The easiest way to run the tests is using Docker compose.
-This assumes that Docker image has been built locally with:
+Assuming the Docker image has been built locally with:

     docker build . -t jamespfennell/transiter:latest